Calanthe/Calanthe.github.io/_drafts/2016-09-29-buggy-snake.markdown

 };
 {% endhighlight %}

-The glitched graphic feature's purpose is only to make game little harder to control your snake.
+The glitched graphic feature's purpose is to make it little harder to control your snake.
 The amount of glitches increases during the play.
+In every game loop, just before painting the pixels, we try to glitch a number of columns.
+That number equals to the level achieved by the user (which increases every 5th consumed food).
+So if the user reached for example 3rd level, the game will try 3 times to glitch a random amount of columns.
+In order to do that, we have to calculate the distance of how far to move those columns and how many of them should be altered.
+Then the random number is generated and based on that we know the direction of the movement.
+The probability of moving columns either to the left (< 0.01) or to the right (> 0.99) is rather low but if the level is high, there is more chances of generating one or another direction.
+Also, the amount of glitched columns increases with the level.
+After generating random direction value which is less than 0.01, we have to remove the first **column** from the **rows array** and add it to the end of the same array.
+This operation will move all of the columns to the left.
+Moving columns to the right is little easier.
+We just have to copy the last value from the **rows array** and place it at the beginning of the same array.

 <div class='image left'>
 <img src='/assets/sliding_puzzle/folder.png' alt='TRON mode'>